turbonemesis/constitution/CONSTITUTION.md

 4. Indicate the type of change proposed: "Style guide rule" or "Other"
 5. List stakeholder(s)
 6. List sponsor(s)
+7. Intended Scope of Change Proposed
-7. Provide a thorough description of the proposed rule and the intended scope of the change proposed.
+8. Provide a thorough description of the proposed change that will act as documentation if approved.

-E. A "proposal" will only be allowed to be voted upon if the proposal has at least one (1) additional senate sponsor, in addition to the senate author.
+E. A "proposal" will only be allowed to be voted upon if the proposal has at least one (1) senate sponsor, in addition to the senate author.

-F. A "proposal" will only be considered a new approved "rule" once a simple majority of Senators vote for passage of the proposal, assuming a fifty percent quorum votes for or against its passage. (each active voting member only has one vote)
+F. A "proposal" will only be considered a new approved "rule" once a simple majority of Senators vote for passage of the proposal, assuming a fifty percent quorum votes for or against its passage within a 48 hour timeframe. (each active voting member only has one vote)

 G. A historical record of all the votes cast and all the proposals voted on shall be kept up-to-date in github.

-H. Any newly passed "proposals" shall immediately be merged into the "rules" folder within this repo and all potential stakeholders must immediately be notified of the new rule. [./rules/](./rules/)
+H. Any newly passed "proposals" shall immediately be merged into the "rules" folder within this repo and all stakeholders must immediately be notified of the new rule. [./rules/](./rules/)

 ### Article VI - Constitutional Amendments